* Investors eye Fed policy projections

 * Platinum touches lowest in over 2 months

-(Adds comment, updates prices) March 19 (Reuters) - Gold prices extended losses into a fourth session on Monday, with the dollar remaining supported as investors expect the U.S. Federal Reserve to raise interest rates this week.
+(Updates prices) March 19 (Reuters) - Gold prices extended losses into a fourth session on Monday and hit a more than two-week low, with the dollar remaining supported as investors expect the U.S. Federal Reserve to raise interest rates this week.

-Among other precious metals, silver was down 0.1 percent at $16.29 per ounce and palladium fell 0.4
+Among other precious metals, silver was down 0.3 percent at $16.26 per ounce and palladium inched 0.1

-(Reporting by Eileen Soreng in Bengaluru; editing by Richard Pullin and Joseph Radford)
+(Reporting by Eileen Soreng in Bengaluru; editing by Joseph Radford and Subhranshu Sahu)